Hertford Theatre - FAQs

 There are a number of benefits that the proposals will bring to the theatre and community.
 These include:

-- Improving the visitor experience.
+- Improved facilities will enhance the visitor experience.

 What facilities will be provided for disabled customers in the new building?